Azure/azure-cosmos-dotnet-v3/docs/Parallel Request Hedging.md

 };
 ```

-Hedging can be enabled for all read requests: ReadItem, Queries (single and cross partition), ReadMany, and ChangeFeed.
+When enabled, the availability strategy applies to all read requests: ReadItem, Queries (single and cross partition), ReadMany, and ChangeFeed.
 It is not enabled for write requests.

 ## Diagnostics